 Frequently Asked Questions

-No, despite the claims that this may be true, there is currently no evidence to suggest that he is related to the Vizsla in any way.
-The current evidence suggests that the Fox Red Lab is a purebred Labrador, who is simply a darker shade of traditional yellow.
+No, despite the claims that this may be true, there is currently no evidence suggesting that he is related to the Hungarian Vizsla.
+The current evidence indicates that they are purebred Labradors.
+They are simply a darker shade of traditional yellow.

 The Vizsla is of similar appearance to the Labrador Retriever.
 It is easy to understand why people think this when the Vizsla has the same color coat and a smaller but similar build.
 But ultimately, they are not related.

 Can Red Fox Labs be registered with the AKC?